rachel-o-donnell/craft-and-cocktail-club/README.md

     ACTION: Clicked the submit button with blank field.
     RESULT: Form would not let me submit when clicked.
 When all fields are filled and submit is pressed, the code is validated.

+### Social media links:
+    EXPECT: The correct social media page to open in another tab when the button is clicked.
+    ACTION: Clicked each social media button.
+    RESULT: All three links open open the correct page in a new tab when clicked.

-Site was tested on iphone 11 iphone 5 MacBook Air, Ipad, 32" monitor
+Site was tested on iphone 11 iphone 5 MacBook Air, Ipad, 32" monitor, tested in responsive form in Chrome Dev tools.

 Firefox, Brave, Chrome, Safari